 The Management and Budget Committee (“Committee”) of the Board of Directors (“Board”) of the Federal Reserve Bank of New York (“Bank”) operates pursuant to the bylaws of the Bank and consistent with the applicable policies of the Board of Governors of the Federal Reserve System (“Board of Governors”).

-SECTION 1.
-Purpose The Management and Budget Committee (the MBC) is appointed by the Board of Directors (the Board) of the Federal Reserve Bank of New York (the Bank) to review and endorse the Bank’s strategic plan, budget and self-evaluation of the Bank's performance, prepared by Bank management, prior to submission to the Board of Governors of the Federal Reserve System for action.
+The Committee is appointed by the Board for the purpose of assisting it in reviewing and endorsing the Bank’s strategic plan, budget and self-evaluation of its performance prepared by Bank management, prior to submission to the Board of Governors for action.

-SECTION 4.
-Committee Authority and Responsibilities Except as otherwise prohibited in the Bank’s bylaws, the MBC is responsible for reviewing and endorsing the Bank's strategic plan, the framework for compensation of the Bank's senior executives (Senior Vice President and above) and any policies regarding such compensation, the budget and self-evaluation of the Bank’s performance prepared by Bank management, prior to submission to the Board of Governors of the Federal Reserve System for action.
-Consistent with the Bank’s bylaws, all Class A Directors, and those Class B Directors who are affiliated with a thrift holding company are prohibited from voting on or otherwise approving that specific portion of the Bank’s budget allocated to the Financial Institution Supervision Group although they may approve and/or vote on the Banks' overall budget.
+Prior to approving the Bank’s budget, the Chair of the Committee shall consult with the Chair of the Audit and Risk Committee regarding the adequacy of the budget for the Bank’s Audit Function.
+Consistent with the Bank’s bylaws, all Class A Directors, and those Class B Directors who are affiliated with a thrift holding company, are prohibited from voting on or otherwise approving that specific portion of the Bank’s budget allocated to the Financial Institution Supervision Group although they may approve and/or vote on the Bank’s overall budget.